metwork-framework/mfext/.metwork-framework/README.md

 - `nodejs` which contains only one package: `nodejs`
 - [...]

+You can inspect installed layers with the `layers` utility.

 #### Components

 Most of theses **components** are not maintained by the MetWork Framework team.
 For example, you will find inside a recent [Python](http://www.python.org) interpreter or some well known libraries like [CURL](https://curl.haxx.se/) or [GLIB2](https://developer.gnome.org/glib/).

+You can inspect installed components with the `components` utility.

 #### Add-ons